Program Format

 Program Topics

 Identifying your own preferences and behaviors when you interact with or lead others is key to being an effective leader.
 This workshop uses the Myers-Briggs Type Indicator which is known for the highest reliability and validity of any personal assessment.
-Based on Carl Jung's theory of types, the MBTI® helps participants better understand their personal preference for taking in and processing information.
+Based on Carl Jung's theory of types, the MBTI helps participants better understand their personal preference for taking in and processing information.
 Understanding how your preferences may differ from others is key to improved communication, decision-making and practices in both your personal and professional life.
+This session will include the MBTI Assessment.

 Discover and grow talents so that they become strengths that help individuals and communities thrive.
-Using the StrengthsFinder 2.0® assessment by Gallup, participants will identify their personal strengths and ways to develop effective teams and encourage member motivation and satisfaction.
+Using the StrengthsFinder 2.0 assessment by Gallup, participants will identify their personal strengths and ways to develop effective teams and encourage member motivation and satisfaction.
 Participants also explore the science and research behind positive emotions and how to cultivate healthy environments at home, work, and everywhere in between.
+Participants will be asked to complete the StrengthsFinder online assessment prior to the date of the session.

 Participants learn about typical patterns and dynamics related to conflict and ways to effectively deal with conflict situations.
 Using the Thomas-Kilmann Conflict Mode Instrument participants are able to understand their preferred conflict style and recognize the conflict styles of others.
 Specific techniques are shared and practiced to be more effective in situations where conflict is present.

 Historically, most leadership programs devote their focus on tenets of leadership.
-However, with the increase in collaborative and global perspectives in communities and organizations, the need to explore and develop followers is essential.
-This workshop introduces participants to the practice of effective followership as well as its importance.
-Based on recent research by Chaleff (1998, 2008), the focus is to offer insights, build knowledge, and develop new skills for effective followership.
+However, with the increase in collaborative and global perspectives in communities and organizations, the need to develop effective followers is essential.
+This workshop introduces participants to the types of followers, their needs, and the importance of their roles.
+It is based on the latest research of Chaleff with the purpose to change perspective, build knowledge, and develop skills in the area of followership.

-A generational shift is changing the dynamics of the workplace – and this shift, a demographic reality – will continue to grow in the next decade.
-Plus, today’s work world is complicated by many factors: globalization, breathtakingly fast technology changes, flattened organizations, social media and increased expectations of customers and clients.
+A generational shift is changing the dynamics of the workplace and this shift, a demographic reality will continue to grow in the next decade.
+Plus, todays work world is complicated by many factors: globalization, breathtakingly fast technology changes, flattened organizations, social media and increased expectations of customers and clients.
 If organizations want to attract and retain quality workers, they have to position themselves to meet or exceed the expectations of a multi-generational workforce.
 Questions need to be discussed to rethink policies and practices around management, training, and work-life balance.
+This session will be delivered by Catie Rasmussen, retired U of M Extension Educator.

 Site Visits